 It’s a three step process:

-- Read the documents so you are familiar with the information: FINANCIAL DISCLOSURE STATEMENT HERE, and Rules of the Co-op HERE
+- Read the documents so you are familiar with the information: THE FINANCIAL DISCLOSURE STATEMENT HERE, the Supplementary Information Statement HERE, and the Rules of the Co-op HERE

 - Fill in and email the MEMBERSHIP APPLICATION FORM* of the Co-op.
 (You must indicate the level of investment you will be making).
 You will need to pay a membership joining ($10) and annual fee ($10).
 We will send you the details.

 - Once you been approved as a member, we will send you an Investment Application form with the details on how to transfer your investment to the Co-op.

 This document does not provide investment advice.
 Applicants for membership and shares should seek their own professional investment advice.
 To the extent that information in this document constitutes financial product advice, it is general financial product advice only and provided only by the Co-op.
 The Offer does not consider a Recipient’s individual investment objectives, financial situation, and needs (including financial and tax issues) as an investor.
-It is important that Recipients read the entire Rules and Disclosure Statement and carefully consider their investment objectives, financial situation, and needs (including financial and tax issues) and seek appropriate professional advice before deciding to apply for membership and shares.
+It is important that Recipients read the entire Rules, the Disclosure Statement and the Supplementary Information Statement, and carefully consider their investment objectives, financial situation, and needs (including financial and tax issues) and seek appropriate professional advice before deciding to apply for membership and shares.

 Get in Touch